Kylie Minogue: Achievements

 In August 2004, she held the record for the most singles at number one in the ARIA singles chart, with nine.
 In November 2011, Minogue was inducted by the Australian Recording Industry Association into the ARIA Hall of Fame.
 In January 2011, Minogue received a Guinness World Records citation for having the most consecutive decades with top five albums in the UK, with all her albums doing so.
 In February 2011, she made history for having two songs inside the top three on the U.S. Dance Club Songs chart, with her singles "Better than Today" and "Higher" charting at one and three, respectively.
 In June 2012, Official Charts Company mentioned Minogue is the 12th best selling singer in the United Kingdom to date, and the third best selling female artist, selling over 10.1 million singles.
 In December 2016, Billboard ranked her as the eighteenth most successful dance artist of all time.
 In November 2020, she became the only female artist to reach the top spot of the UK Albums Chart in five consecutive decades, when her studio album, Disco reached number one.
 In June 2023, she became the only female artist to reach the top ten of the UK singles chart in the 1980s to the 2020s, when her single "Padam Padam" entered the top ten.
+In December 2025, she became the first female artist in the UK singles chart, to achieve a number-one single in four decades–the 1980s, 1990s, 2000s and 2020s.

 As of November 2020, Minogue has sold 80 million records worldwide.
 She is the most successful Australian female recording artist of all time.
 According to PRS for Music, her 2001 single "Can't Get You Out of My Head" was the most-played track of the 2000s, "after receiving the most airplay and live covers" in the decade.

 Personal life

-Actor Jason Donovan and Kylie Minogue started going out while both were actors on the Australian soap opera, Neighbours.
+Actor Jason Donovan and Minogue started dating while both were actors on the Australian soap opera, Neighbours.
 They remained in a relationship from 1986 to 1989.
 From 1989 to 1991, she dated Australian singer Michael Hutchence of the band INXS.

 Minogue later had a relationship with French actor Olivier Martinez, which ended in 2007.
+She was in a relationship with Spanish model Andrés Velencoso from 2008 to 2013.
 She was also engaged to British actor Joshua Sasse up until 2017, followed by a five year relationship with GQ Executive Paul Solomons from 2018 to 2023.